-Where one or more separate Outstations are provided each Outstation shall store the main and check Meter data for one or more circuits up to a Maximum Aggregated Capacity of 100 MVA.
-Separate Outstations storing data from a number of different circuits may be cascaded on to one Communication Line.
+Where separate Outstations are provided these shall each store main and check Meter data for one or more circuits and where practicable shall be configured identically.
+Separate Outstations storing data from different circuits may be cascaded on to one Communication Line.

-Metering Systems comprising Meters with integral Outstations need not store data from the associated main or check Meter providing that each Outstation has separate communications.
+Metering Systems comprising Meters with integral Outstations need not store data from the associated main or check Meter providing that each Outstation has separate Communication Lines.

 For Metering Systems located Offshore at Offshore Power Park Modules duplicate Outstation Systems with separate Communication Lines shall be provided.
-Main and check data shall be accessible using either of the separate Communication Lines.
+Main and check data shall be accessible using either of the separate Communication Lines, or, in the case of integral Outstations each storing only main or check data, each of main and check data shall be accessible using either of the two separate communication lines provided for each Outstation.
 A single point of failure in the communication path between an instation and an Outstation shall not prevent access to main and check metering data stored in required Outstations.
 Appendix F shows some examples of arrangements for Offshore Power Park Modules.